 - Number of times you took a break and took care of yourself

 - Number of times you ate the right food

 - Number of glasses of water you drank

 - Number of dollars you put in a needy hand

 - Number of opportunities you get to educate people

-- Number of times you ignore the haters and grow
+- Number of times you ignore negativity and choose to grow

 - Number of times you say positive things to yourself